Some people are more sensitive to webcams than others, study finds - NewsBreak

 So, she began to explore why these video calls were so difficult and uncomfortable for some people.

 In the summer and fall of 2020, she performed two studies.
 One was on a group of employees from various occupations who had transitioned to remote work.
-The other was on junior and senior business students at WSU who had gone from in-person learning to virtual classes.
+The other was on junior and senior business students at WSU who had gone from in-person learning to virtual classes.‘I hate it.’
+Families frustrated with return to remote learning

 The study participants reported how they felt about their virtual experiences and they each described their level of public self-consciousness.